juju/docs/src/en/commands.md

    **Summary:**

-   Unregisters a Juju controller
+   Unregisters a Juju controller.

    **Options:**

    _-y, --yes  (= false)_

       Do not prompt for confirmation

    **Details:**